 Tip 3 – hydrate before, during and after exercising.
 Postpartum weight loss also depends on how hydrated you stay.
 A daily workout routine will have you thirsty in no time.

 Step 3 – Postpartum Weight Loss & The Skin

 So, a strong mindset will open the way to a healthy diet & regular exercising and do rest assured that you’ll start seeing results starting with the second week of the ”new me” program.
 Did we forget something?
 Yes, we did: your skin, the largest organ of an adult body.
 Highly affected by the pregnancy, you have surely noticed that it’s less elastic and toned as it used to be.
 It’s time now to take advantage of some simple, yet efficient things you can use in the comfort of your home in order to improve the appearance of your skin.

 Essential Oils – used in so many creams and body lotions, you can benefit from their amazing natural compounds in order to have a more toned, elastic and overall healthier skin.
+While they don’t have an influence on postpartum weight loss, these oils have other benefits.
 Frankincense oil helps to strengthen the skin while Neroli oil is known for healing stretch marks, due to some compounds that help skin regenerate.
 There is just one rule to follow when it comes to using essential oils: dilute it using the simple rule of 3 drops essential oil added to 2 tsp of carrier oil (like coconut or olive oil).
 Try to use this mixture every day, after you shower.